martinsvoboda/demo-design-system/README.md

 ### Update pattern preview layout

-Certainly your patterns previews will need external CSS and JS files to render correctly.
+Certainly, your patterns previews will need external CSS and JS files to render correctly.
 You can edit HTML template used for live preview in _layouts/pattern.html.
 Necessary assets (CSS, JS, fonts etc.) place into `assets/` folder.

-If you want to have several layouts to render components, just create new layout file in `_layouts` folder and change layout property in file with a pattern`s code.
+If you want to have several layouts to render components, just create new layout file in `_layouts` folder and change layout property in file with pattern`s code.

-### How to change navigation
+### How to change the navigation

-If you want to change navigation structure, change it inside `_includes/navigation.html`.
+If you want to change the navigation structure, change it inside `_includes/navigation.html`.

-You can use simple snippet to create new navigation link:
+You can use the simple snippet to create new navigation link:

     ```
     {% include navigation-item.html path='/index.html' label='Home' %}
     ```

-Or if you want to create submenu, set `group` parameter.
+Or if you want to create a submenu, set `group` parameter.
 Pages with the same group will be added automatically as sublink:

     ```
     {% include navigation-item.html group='components' label='Components' %}